nvm-sh/nvm/README.markdown

     nvm run 0.8

-If you want to see what versions are available:
+If you want to see what versions are installed:

     nvm ls

+If you want to see what versions are available to install:

+    nvm ls-remote

 To restore your PATH, you can deactivate it.